dagster-io/dagster/python_modules/automation/automation/docker/images/README.md

 Then, `dagster-image build-all --name <YOUR IMAGE>` will build your image.

-## Integration Images
+## Integration & unit images

-Building our integration images is a two-step process.
-One is the creation of a fixed set of requirements that are checked in at `images/buildkite-integration`.
-This is typically done on your development machine.
-You then put up a diff with these altered snapshot files and then instigate a build to build a fresh snapshot image.
-See detailed instructions below.

-The snapshot requirement files are locked at a given git hash (H) and a given time (T) when the snapshots were built.
-The git hash H locks set set of dependencies required.
-The time T sets the versions that were downloaded from the public pypi at a particular time.
-The hash H is in the file `images/buildkite-integration-snapshot-builder/Dockerfile`.
-The time T is in `.buildkite/defines.py` in the `INTEGRATION_IMAGE_VERSION` variable.
+For all of the steps below, you should first ensure you are authed for ECR, e.g. by running `aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin 968703565975.dkr.ecr.us-west-2.amazonaws.com`.

 ### Publishing new integration images

-1. Update the git hash in `images/buildkite-integration-snapshot-builder/Dockerfile`.
-2. Ensure you are authed for ECR, e.g. by running
-   `aws ecr get-login-password --region us-west-1 | docker login --username AWS --password-stdin 968703565975.dkr.ecr.us-west-1.amazonaws.com`.
-3. Run: `dagster-image build-all --name buildkite-integration-snapshot-builder --dagster-version 0.9.20` with the appropriate version set.
+1. Run with the appropriate Dagster version:
-4. Run: `dagster-image snapshot -t integration`
-5. Then run `dagster-image build-all --name buildkite-integration --dagster-version 0.9.20` with the appropriate version set.
+   `dagster-image build-all --name buildkite-integration --dagster-version 0.9.20`
-6. Then run `dagster-image push-all --name buildkite-integration`
+2. Then run `dagster-image push-all --name buildkite-integration`

 ### Publishing new unit images

-Similarly we have a similar system for the unit test images.
-These are more modest and require less build times so we have not pushed the process to a pipeline in buildkite.

-1. Update the git hash in `images/buildkite-unit-snapshot-builder/Dockerfile`
-2. Run, with the appropriate Dagster version, `dagster-image build-all --name buildkite-unit-snapshot-builder --dagster-version 0.9.20`
+1. Run with the appropriate Dagster version:
-3. Run: `dagster-image snapshot -t unit`
-4. Then run, with the appropriate Dagster version, `dagster-image build-all --name buildkite-unit --dagster-version 0.9.20`
+   `dagster-image build-all --name buildkite-unit --dagster-version 0.9.20`
-5. Then run `dagster-image push-all --name buildkite-unit`
+2. Run `dagster-image push-all --name buildkite-unit`
-6. Next you have to update the Dockerfile in `dagster-test` manually with the value in `UNIT_IMAGE_VERSION` in the `FROM` directive.